rmonst3r/fortigate-belsen-leak/README.md

 - `affected_ips.txt`: List of IP addresses identified as potentially affected
 - `REFERENCES.md`: Additional resources and references about the vulnerability
+- `affected_ips_country_code_asn.csv`: The list modified to match ASN and Country in CSV format.
+- `affected_ips_country_code_asn.xlsx`: The list modified to match ASN and Country in Excel format, with pivot tables.

 ## Disclaimer